Atlanta Commercial/Delivery Van Accident Lawyer

 What is a Commercial Van?

-Like any other vehicle, a van may be considered “commercial” when it is titled or registered to a company and/or used for business purposes.
-Typically, a commercial van transports goods or paying passengers.
+You might be wondering what makes a van “commercial.”
+Like any vehicle, a van is considered commercial when it’s titled or registered to a company or used for business purposes.
+Often, a commercial van is used to transport goods or paying passengers, which could directly impact your case if you’re involved in an accident.

 Driver’s License Requirements for Commercial Vans in Georgia